 After the dough has Risen:

-Once the dough has risen, it can be formed into rolls, a single pan-shaped loaf, or a free-standing loaf (such as french bread or italian bread) and placed in a greased pan.
+Once the dough has risen, it can be formed into rolls, a single pan-shaped loaf, or a free-standing loaf (such as French bread or Italian bread) and placed in a greased pan.
 Cover and let rise again.

 Bake the pan-shaped loaf or free-standing loaf at 350 degrees for 30 minutes or until done.
 The loaf will be golden brown and will sound “hollow” when tapped.
 (It should be about 190ºF internally).Bake rolls for 18 to 20 minutes at 350ºF or until done.